ismet55555/Certified-Kubernetes-Administrator-Notes/README.md

 - References Order:
     - **Pod -> PersistentVolumeClaim -> PersistentVolume -> StorageClass -> External Storage**
     - Define/Create in reverse!
+    - Note, if StorageClass is defined, PersistentVolume can be dynamically allocated and does not have to be defined.

 ### StorageClass (sc)